RA always affects the joints. It makes them inflamed. The classic signs are:

 Rheumatoid Arthritis Symptoms That Affect the Entire Body

-Rheumatoid nodules are bumps under the skin that most often appear on the elbows.
+Some people with RA also get rheumatoid nodules, which are bumps under the skin that most often appear on the elbows.
 Sometimes they are painful.